 Bad Sports, Hackney Rd – This place is busy from the time it starts serving tasty tacos at 4pm.
 But they don’t stop until midnight and the bar downstairs goes til 2am, which means there’s still hope of decent food and drinks late at night for those who lose track of time.
 An increasing rarity in London.

-Savage, Cambridge Heath Rd, – I’ve done more 5am parties in my life then I care to recall, so when I say finding one that is week after week *FUN FUN FUN* until the bitter end is like the unicorn of late night parties.
+Savage, Cambridge Heath Rd, – I’ve done more 5am parties in my life than I care to recall, so when I say finding one that is week after week *FUN FUN FUN* until the bitter end is like the unicorn of late-night parties.
 Go here, dance your ass off and make a few bad decisions.
 Your soul will thank you even if your body doesn’t the next morning.

 If you don’t know, now you know…

 Rio Cinema, Kingsland High St – SUPPORT YOUR LOCAL THEATRE.
 That is all.

 Andina, Redchurch St – Dietary requirements ain’t nothing here.
 Breakfast to dinner, they don’t stop serving and everything is TASTY.
 Top tip: get the artichoke tea.

 Newington Green Grocery, Newington Green Rd – This place has everything fresh, delicious and nutritious.
 Ultimate stop-on-the-way-home-before-cooking-up-a-storm spot.